 The term kosher indicates that a food is in accordance with Jewish dietary law, or the laws of kashrut.
 “Kashrut” refers the body of Jewish law that deals with which foods may or may not be consumed and how those foods are prepared and eaten.
 You can read more about kosher and Jewish dietary laws here.

 KLBD and Neocate Infant

 To obtain kosher certification we had an outside organization, the Kashrut Division of the London Beth Din (KLBD), assess Neocate Infant DHA/ARA.
 KLBD Kosher Certification is a leading global kosher certification agency that has been operating across six continents for more than a century.
 Their rabbis, food technologists and food chemists work as certification partners, along with representatives and agents in 60 countries worldwide.
 KLBD reviewed the ingredients in Neocate Infant DHA/ARA and our suppliers and sent an expert to inspect the entire manufacturing process in the United Kingdom, and gave their approval that Neocate Infant DHA/ARA is kosher.
-Cans of Neocate Infant DHA/ARA with the KLBD logo, certifying the product is kosher, have been available since early June.
+Cans of Neocate Infant DHA/ARA have the KLBD logo, certifying the product is kosher.

 (Neocate Infant DHA/ARA has not been certified as acceptable for use during the Passover holiday, so it is non-Passover.
 It is not unusual for a kosher food item to not have Kosher for Passover certification as well; many Kosher items are non-Passover.)